gomorpheus/morpheus-docs/provisioning/instances/instance_details.rst

 Network
   Useful for configuring network interfaces for your VMs or security groups which allow access to the Instance.
 Monitoring
   Quick summary of the monitoring system and all checks that were configured to test the state of the Instance.
+Stats views (memory, cpu, etc.) can be zoomed out to a 90-day view if desired (in global settings, ensure your stats retention setting will support this).
 Logs and guidance for the individual Instance are also shown in their respective subtabs.
 Backups
   Quick backup dashboard.
 Useful for viewing historical backups and snapshots as well as adding new backup jobs.
 History